ORNL-Modelica/UnrealEngine-FMIPlugin/README.md

 # Installation

-> This repostory provides the plugin ready to be used in an example project.

-> To use in a new project, copy and paste the the `UEFMI` plugin folder (at `DemoUEFMIPlugin/Plugins/UEFMI`) into the `Plugin` folder of your project.
+> To use in a new project, create a project and copy or clone this entire repostory into `Plugins/UEFMI`.

+1. Create an Unreal Engine project and do the following steps into `Plugins/UEFMI` or do separately and copy into `Plugins/UEFMI`.
+  - If needed to modify the plugin, right-click `YOURPROJECT.uproject` and select `Generate Visual Studio project files` and then open `YOURPROJECT.sln`
 1. Clone the repository with FMIKit submodule
    - `git clone https://github.com/ORNL-Modelica/UnrealEngine-FMIPlugin.git`
    - `cd` to repo